 - You can increase the shape of the plant to increase the density of the foliage.
 By wrapping the plant around a moss pole, you’re able to effectively bring leaves closer together – shaping the plants’ foliage as you see fit.

-How to Use a Moss Pole for Climbing Plants
+How to Use a Moss Pole for Climbing Houseplants

 Starting your moss pole training early sets you up for success, just like in education!
 For optimal placement of the base, ensure it is firmly rooted into the substrate and close to the plant’s base.
 With a little patience and persistence, guidance can be provided that will help develop strong vines with beautiful foliage growth along your specific shape or pattern.

-Don’t feel overwhelmed if you have a large plant that needs some extra support – with the right moss pole, it’s never too late to get your green friend growing strong.
-Even small and juvenile plants can benefit from using one of these helpful aids, as they’ll become accustomed to relying on its succor early in life!
-Bingo!
+Don’t feel overwhelmed if you have a large mature plant that needs some extra support – with the right moss pole, it’s never too late to get your green friend growing strong.
+Even small and juvenile plants can benefit from using one of these helpful aids, as they’ll become accustomed to relying on its support early in life!

 Coming home with a new plant is just what nature intended, and repotting it can be even more thrilling when you get to add that perfect moss pole.
 But take note: jamming the pole into an overgrown mass of roots won’t cut it – careful manipulation is essential for successful transplanting!

 Your moss pole needs some TLC before planting.
 Make sure to soak it in water beforehand, and separate the roots gently when removing your plant so they fit flush with its base.
-Plant them together for a chance at happy-ever-after!
+Plant them together for a chance at happy-ever-after with your climbing houseplants!

-Planting season can be utterly delightful with vines wrapping around poles, offering a colorful and almost magical touch to our gardens.
-For more rambunctious plants like roses or hydrangeas, it’s best to secure larger stems for the strongest hold possible.
+Planting season can be utterly delightful with vines wrapping around moss poles, offering a colorful and almost magical touch to our indoor gardens.
+For more rambunctious plants like Monstera or Philodendron, it’s best to secure larger stems for the strongest hold possible.

 #1.
 Pin them using metal staples.
 I’ve seen these sold under the name of “moss pole pins” but they’re essentially just a U shape that you can press into the pole, trapping the stem in the middle.